How to pack the perfect picnic

 Picnic puddings can be tricky as most desserts either melt or need careful handling, but there are still loads of picnic-friendly puddings to choose from.
 Traybakes and loaf cakes are ideal - slice before packing if you're not taking a sharp knife.
 These seasonal blackberry Bakewell squares can be transported in the tin and will hold up against the heat of a hot, sunny day.
 Brownies, shortbread and cookies are easy to wrap up and share out.
-If you're after something more sophisticated, jars make perfectly portioned vessels to transport softer sweets such as these strawberry & cream cheesecakes or apricot & creme fraiche Eton mess.
+If you're after something more sophisticated, jars make perfectly portioned vessels to transport softer sweets such as these strawberry & cream cheesecakes, Pimm's jelly jars or apricot & creme fraiche Eton mess.

 More sweet treats...